wp-plugins/navegg/readme.txt

 == Changelog ==

 = 1.0 =
-* Release version
+* Release version.

 = 2.0 =
 * Changed to the new Navegg's tag.
 * Added the option to get the Navegg's ID by email registered.
-* Added the option to create new the Navegg's account from wordpress.
+* Added the option to create new the Navegg's account from WordPress.
-* Added the option to automatic login for new accounts created from wordpress.
+* Added the option to automatic login for new accounts created from WordPress.

 = 2.1 =
-* bug fix language English
+* Language bug fixes.

 = 2.2 =
-* bug fix javascript on link to create new account
+* Account creation bug fixes.

 = 3.0 =
-* Links fixed.
+* Links and identity fixes.

 == Upgrade Notice ==